 What is a washed rind?

-Washed-rind cheeses, are exactly that – washed!
-Like bloomy rind cheeses, they are also surface ripened; bathed in either a salt-brine or alcohol solution (brandy, beer, wine, l’eau du vie, etc.) that helps the development of a flavourful orange-hued rind made by the growth of friendly baceteria, Brevibacterium Linens.
-The rind is edible, and generally washed-rind cheeses are fragrant, with complex aromas and creamy interiors.
+Washed-rind cheeses are exactly that – washed!
+Like bloomy rind cheeses, they are also surface ripened; bathed in either a salt-brine or alcohol solution (brandy, beer, wine, l’eau du vie, etc.) that helps the development of a flavourful orange-hued rind made by the growth of friendly bacteria, Brevibacterium Linens.
+The rind is edible, and generally, washed-rind cheeses are fragrant, with complex aromas and creamy interiors.

 What is ash-ripened?